Skip to main content

 Step-by-Step: Navigating to the Video Tab

-1. Launch Hive and select the appropriate studio.
+1. Launch Hive and select the appropriate organization and studio.

 3. In the Advanced Settings window, click the "Video" tab at the top of the interface.